 Many of the important potential uses of hydrogen involve the use of fuel cells, which convert chemically stored energy from hydrogen into electricity.
 As such, these devices essentially operate in the reverse manner that electrolyzers do.
-In a sense, electrolyzers and fuel cells operate on a concept similar to batteries: electrolyzers are the energy storage aspect - like charging the battery; fuel cells are the energy use aspect - like discharging the battery and using the stored energy.
+In a sense, the combination of electrolyzers and fuel cells operates similarly to a battery: electrolyzers are the energy storage aspect (like charging the battery), and fuel cells are the energy use aspect (like discharging the battery and using the stored energy).
 A central difference is that the chemical energy produced by electrolysis in the form on hydrogen is sent out of the electrolyzer - to be used on site, transported to other locations, or stored for future use.
 Another major difference is that hydrogen can be transported to another location for use, whereas with a battery the recovery of energy occurs at the same place as the storage - that is, at the site where the battery is located.

-Most fuel cells are constructed in a manner that resembles electrolyzers, as is visualized in Figure VI-8; See Figure IV-2 in Chapter IV for comparison.
+Most fuel cells are constructed in a manner that resembles electrolyzers, as is visualized in Figure VI-8; see Figure IV-2 in Chapter IV for comparison.